DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 }
 ~~~

-Now we need to update the TaskController, namely:
+Now we need to update TaskController, namely:

- - The client side should receive tasks ordered by the SortOrder value:
+- the client side should receive tasks ordered by the SortOrder value:

 {{snippet Controllers/TaskController.cs}}
 ~~~js